Lauren Harries

-Lauren Charlotte Harries (born James Charles Harries; 6 March 1978) is an English media personality.
-As a child she was known for her knowledge of antiques, appearing on numerous television shows including Wogan and After Dark.
-In later life, she has been known for her appearances on television series such as Celebrity Big Brother, Big Brother's Bit on the Side, This Morning and Naked Attraction.
+Lauren Charlotte Harries (born James Charles Harries; 6 March 1978) is an English television personality.
+As a child, she was known for her knowledge of antiques and appeared on numerous television shows including Wogan (1988) and After Dark (1991).
+In later life, she has been known for her appearances on television shows, such as Trust Me – I'm a Beauty Therapist (2006), This Morning (2009–2014), Big Brother's Bit on the Side (2011–2014), and Celebrity Big Brother (2013).

 Early life

 Lauren Charlotte Harries was born James Charles Harries on 6 March 1978 in Surrey, England.
 Harries' father, Mark Harries, worked in the hotel business and catering trade.
 The family moved to Cardiff when Harries was still a baby.
 From the age of five, she enjoyed art and antiques, and had an apparent ability to spot bargains at local jumble sales and second-hand shops.

 Career

 Harries began making television appearances in August 1988 on Terry Wogan's chat show, Wogan.
 The then ten-year-old demonstrated a good knowledge of antiques.
 At 13, she wrote an antique guide, Rags to Riches.

 In 2004, after Harries had undergone gender reassignment, Channel 4 broadcast a documentary Little Lady Fauntleroy made by actor Keith Allen in which Allen interviewed the Harries family.
-Allen's documentary showed that the Harries family was not all they seemed; The counsellor who looked after Lauren during her sex change operation was called Lesley Stewart.
-And Lesley Stewart turns out to be the "business name" of Kaye Harries, Lauren's own mother.
-Plus it turns out that all their qualifications, doctorates in metaphysics and counselling degrees, were issued by the Cardiff College of Humanistic Studies which, happily, is located at Tudor Cottage, their own house.
-They've certified themselves.
+Allen's documentary showed that the Harries family was not all they seemed; the counsellor who looked after Lauren during her sex change operation was called Lesley Stewart, which turns out to be the "business name" of Kaye Harries, Lauren's own mother.
+Plus it turns out that all their qualifications, doctorates in metaphysics and counselling degrees, were issued by the Cardiff College of Humanistic Studies which is located at Tudor Cottage, their own house.
 The documentary was released on DVD on 4 July 2005.
 In October 2006, Harries appeared in the Channel 5 television series Trust Me – I'm a Beauty Therapist, which was filmed on location in a beauty therapist's in Swansea, Wales.
 In November 2008, Harries was featured as a cover girl in the specialist lifestyle magazine Transliving.

 In August 2013, Harries became a housemate on the twelfth series of Celebrity Big Brother.
 She finished in third place.
 In September 2013, she appeared on Celebrity Juice.
 Her debut single "I Am a Woman" was released in January 2015.
-Harries released a follow-up single, "Upadoo" in May 2018.
+Harries released a follow-up single, "All Dressed Up" in May 2015.
+Her final single, "Upadoo" was released in May 2018.
 In August 2019, Harries made an appearance on the Channel 4 dating series Naked Attraction, becoming the first celebrity to appear on the series.